CSCfi/rahti-user-guide/docs/introduction/service_description.md

 # Scope and description of the service

-The Rahti container cloud service is a cloud computing service.
-The Rahti service is based on OKD, which is a distribution of Kubernetes.
-The Rahti service allows its Users to run their own containerized applications on top of it.
-The Rahti service provides, but is not necessarily limited to, these
+The \env{SYSTEM_NAME} container cloud service is a cloud computing service.
+The
-resources:
+\env{SYSTEM_NAME} service is based on OKD, which is a distribution of Kubernetes.
+The \env{SYSTEM_NAME} service allows its Users to run their own containerized applications on top of it.
+The \env{SYSTEM_NAME} service provides, but is not necessarily limited to, these resources:

 * Hosting of User Applications comprised of container instances and groups of container instances